Because lying in bed awake should not be your "norm".

 6. Alcohol.

-Stress is reduced in only a handful of ways.
+Stress (and therefore cortisol) is reduced in only a handful of ways.

 5. Changing and improving your mattress and environment.